Nashville-Davidson, Tennessee Therapists

 Divorce Rate in Nashville

 Tennessee, in general, has a high divorce rate.
 There are also more divorces in Nashville than in any other city in the South.
 There are counties in Tennessee where the divorce rate is higher than the marriage rate.
-In Trousdale County, the divorce rate is actually 90%.
+In Trousdale County, the divorce rate is 90%.

 Mental Health Resources in Nashville